opensquiggly/user-docs/030-self-hosted/155-k8s-tweaking.md

 We've created our Helm charts to make it easy to resize your disk space after the installation.
 By doing it this way, you don't need to over allocate your disk space, and overpay for your hosting costs.

-We recommend start with a modest disk size in the order of 10 - 50 GB.
+We recommend starting with a modest disk size in the order of 10 - 50 GB.
 Later, after you've attached a lot of mount points and run low on disk space, you can increase the disk size as-needed.

 Note that you can never make the disk size smaller after you've increased it.
 This phenomenon also